andrei-pavel/bash-boilerplate/README.md

 * ☑ ANSII colors `${BLACK}`, `${RED}`, `${GREEN}`, `${YELLOW}`, `${BLUE}`, `${PURPLE}`, `${CYAN}`, `${WHITE}` are exported
 * ☑ `${SCRIPT_PATH}`, `${LIB_PATH}` paths are exported
+* ☑ `argument` to define your argument and how it should be parsed
+* ☑ `parse-parameters` to parse the actual parameters

 ### spinner